SiliconLabsSoftware/bluetooth_applications/bluetooth_controlling_led_from_smartphone/README.md

 4. Press the `Write` button of the characteristic then change the state to Active or Inactive.
 You should see the LED turning on or off.
 ![Write Digital Characteristic](image/smart_phone.png)

+---

+## Report Bugs & Get Support ##

+To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabsSoftware/bluetooth_applications) repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

+Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabsSoftware/bluetooth_applications) repo.

+---